kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ### Version Skew Strategy

 The attribute depends on KEP-5491 `DRAListTypeAttributes` for the list type.
 All components (API server, scheduler) must have this feature gate enabled.
 The scheduler must also have the allocator wiring fix (kubernetes/kubernetes#139332) to select the experimental allocator that implements intersection matching.

+#### Decoupling from KEP-5491 graduation

+This KEP does not graduate in lockstep with `DRAListTypeAttributes`.
+There is no requirement that the two reach the same stage at the same time:

+- The **scalar form** carries no dependency on KEP-5491 and is usable at any stage, including before `DRAListTypeAttributes` exists in a cluster.
+This is the baseline that makes the standard attribute name useful on its own.
+- The **list form** simply consumes whatever `DRAListTypeAttributes` provides at its current stage.
+If KEP-5491 is at beta while this KEP is at alpha (or vice versa), drivers and the scheduler use the list type at the stage KEP-5491 happens to be in; this KEP adds no additional gating on top of it.

+Consequently, KEP-5491 graduating, stalling, or being rolled back does not block or regress the scalar behavior of this attribute — it only changes whether the richer list form is available.
+The two KEPs are layered, not bound to a shared graduation schedule.

 ## Production Readiness Review Questionnaire